 Project Linus – Make a Blanket Project

-Have your own supplies already?
-Let us know which items you already have.
 Have everything?
 Just drop off the completed blankets at the Bodwell Center, and we will get them to Project Linus.

 Easy Fleece Pattern – NoSewFB